ankitd2002/IntroToCSS/README.md

 In the Media CSS_MediaQuery_CustomVariables.html code file, I will explore the concepts of CSS Media Queries and Custom Variables, two powerful tools for creating responsive and dynamic web designs.

-For these CSS site, the web site pages are live at https://ankitd2002.github.io/IntroToCSS/CSS_MediaQuery_CustomVariables.html
+For these CSS site, the web page is live at https://ankitd2002.github.io/IntroToCSS/CSS_MediaQuery_CustomVariables.html